-- Active Window the tab opens up in whichever window is active; - Previous Location the tab opens up in the same window where it was shown the last time; - Main Window the tab always opens up in the main window; - Second Monitor the tab always opens up in the window for the second monitor's window.
+- Active Window the tab opens up in whichever window is active; - Previous Location the tab opens up in the same window where it was shown the last time; - Main Window the tab always opens up in the main window; - Second Monitor the tab always opens up in the window for the second monitor.

-The Manager tab is always displayed on the main monitor.
 Other tabs can be moved among windows at any time using the options in the right-click menus for each tab.